 Tor operates at this level, but a step beyond the VPN, in that the Tor network will provide several hops, not just two.
 There's a well-known list of exit nodes for eavesdroppers to choose from, but there's no good way to locate originating nodes: they could be anywhere.
-At (RC4)/v1.0, Node also operates at this level.
-As of (RC4)/v1.0, Node provides three hops (four if you count the final hop to the server, as we did for VPNs above) of indirection.
+In the Beta software phase (v0.x) MASQ Node also operates at this level - Node provides three hops (four if you count the final hop to the server, as we did for VPNs above) of indirection.
 With Node, though, there is no published list of exit Nodes: any Node can be an exit Node.
 Also, Node carries only TLS connections between the browser and the server, not between the exit Node and the server the way Tor does.
 This means that establishing TLS connections is slower for Node than for Tor, but that:

 A clandestine communications link is one that makes it difficult for an eavesdropper to tell than an effort to hide communications is even being made.
 Traffic that might raise an attacker's eyebrows is disguised within traffic that's innocent and commonplace.

 Both VPNs and Tor don't compete on this level: an attacker might not know the nature of the traffic he sees, and he might not be able to tell exactly where it's coming from or exactly where it's going, but he can definitely tell that it's VPN or Tor traffic and identify one or both ends of the link he's listening on as VPN or Tor.